top of page

 Registration Table: Jennifer Ferris, HDR & Summit Agenda Planning Committee

-Zoe Irish, WA State Dept. of Transportation (WSDOT) & Summit Agenda Planning Committee
+Anne Parfitt, WA State Recreation & Conservation Office & Summit Agenda Planning Committee

-Catering: Ambrosia Catering (Poulsbo, WA) – Breakfasts, Beverages, Day 1 snack
+Ambrosia Catering (Poulsbo, WA) – Breakfasts & Beverages

-Ayla Aymond (WA State Parks) & Micca Metz (ESA) –
+Ayla Aymond (WA State Parks) & Micca Metz (ESA) –Summit Agenda Planning Committee dining docents

 *Virtual Crew